 A. Where the Student will be on Post-completion OPT on

 the H-1B cap filing date, and the OPT expires before October 1,

 If the H-1B cap case is filed as a Change of Status from F-1

-to H-1B effective October 1, 2017, OPT is extended until the
+to H-1B effective October 1, 2023, OPT is extended under the following

 extended as necessary until a maximum period of October 1,

 and at the time of denial the student has some remaining